deargle-classes/msbx5500-spring-2020-project/report.md

 * **U2R**: unauthorized access to local superuser (root) privileges, e.g., various "buffer overflow" attacks;
 * **probing**: surveillance and other probing, e.g., port scanning.

-For our use case we will be using this data to build a model to determine whether or not a connection is malicious. (?)
+For our use case we will be using this data to build a second model to determine whether or not a connection is malicious.

+Each netflow will be ran against both models, leading to two predictions.
+The CTU-13 model will be able to predict whether the netflow is a botnet according to the CTU-13 scenario used, while the Kddcup99model will be able to predict whether it's one of 8 different malicious classes.

 ### Data Preparation